Skip to main content

 Causes - Borderline personality disorder

-There is no one single cause of borderline personality disorder (BPD).
-It is caused by a combination of things.
+Borderline personality disorder (BPD) is caused by a combination of factors.

-There is no evidence for a gene for BPD.
-But genes you inherit may make you more vulnerable to developing it.
+There is evidence that BPD can run in families.
+This means that genes you inherit may make you more likely to develop it.

 Brain development